Erich Fromm & Love

 The ability to love is “compounded of maturity, self-knowledge, and courage.
 Learning to love demands practice and concentration…it demands genuine insight and understanding.”

-Fromm writes that “sexual desire can be present without love and “love [as in erotic/romantic love however], can inspire the wish for sexual union; in this case the physical relationship is lacking in “greediness, the wish to conquer or to be conquered, but it is blended with tenderness [i.e. love making versus sex]” (p.
+Fromm writes that “sexual desire can be present without love and “love [as in erotic/romantic love however], can inspire the wish for sexual union”; in the latter the physical relationship is lacking in “greediness, the wish to conquer or to be conquered, and is blended with tenderness and the joy of giving [love making versus sex] (p.
 51-52).

 Fromm, E. (1956).
 The Art of Loving.
 New York: Harper and Row